-Pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act, the SEC adopted a rule requiring the annual disclosure of the ratio of our median employee's total annual compensation to the total annual compensation of our CEO, Antonio Pietri.
-For fiscal 2023, our CEO pay ratio was determined to be as follows:
+Pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act, the SEC adopted a rule requiring the annual disclosure of the ratio of our median employee's total annual compensation to the total annual compensation of our Chief Executive Officer, Antonio Pietri.
+For fiscal 2024, our CEO pay ratio was determined to be as follows:

-- The annual total compensation of our median employee was \$84,791. - Our CEO's total annual compensation, as reported in the Summary Compensation Table in this Proxy Statement, was approximately 17 times that of our median employee. - Our fiscal 2023 CEO pay ratio is significantly lower than our previously reported CEO pay ratio of 206 times that of our median employee in fiscal 2022 due to the fact Mr. Pietri did not receive an annual equity grant in fiscal 2023 as a result of his one-time equity award in June 2022 following the Closing of the Emerson Transactions.
+- The annual total compensation of our median employee was \$82,851. - Our CEO's total annual compensation, as reported in the Summary Compensation Table in this Proxy Statement, was approximately 139 times that of our median employee.